Mohamed Eisa: Peterborough United

 On 1 June 2019, Eisa signed a four-year deal with League One club Peterborough United for an undisclosed, club record fee.
 By 22 November 2019 he had scored 12 of Peterborough's 39 league goals.
 On 11 May 2021 he was made available for transfer by Peterborough.

 Milton Keynes Dons

 On 20 July 2021, Eisa joined League One club Milton Keynes Dons for an undisclosed but reportedly club-record transfer fee, signing a long-term deal.
 He scored his first goal for the club on his league debut in a 3–3 away fixture against Bolton Wanderers on 7 August 2021.
 On 16 April 2022, Eisa suffered a serious injury during a 3–2 home defeat to Sheffield Wednesday, which ruled him out for the remainder of the season and beyond.
 During his first season with the club he scored 12 goals in 41 appearances in all competitions.

+On 30 January 2024, Eisa returned to League One, joining Exeter City on loan for the remainder of the season.
+Milton Keynes Dons released a statement suggesting Eisa's time with the club had come to an end having scored 31 goals in 101 appearances and thanking him for his efforts.

+Eisa was released by MK Dons at the end of the 2023–24 season.

+Nassaji Mazandaran

+On 18 September 2024, Eisa joined Persian Gulf Pro League club Nassaji Mazandaran on a one-year deal.

+International career

+Eisa scored on his international debut with the Sudan national team in a 1–1 2026 FIFA World Cup qualification tie with Togo on 16 November 2023.
+He was replaced at half-time by his brother Abo, who was also making his international debut.